Use iCloud with Numbers on Mac

 Important: If you forget your Apple ID or its password, you can recover it on the Apple ID website.
 Though you can have more than one Apple ID, it’s not recommended.
 Purchases made using one Apple ID can’t be merged with those made using another Apple ID.

-With macOS Catalina 10.15 or later, if you don’t see the checkbox, click iCloud in the column on the left.
+With macOS Catalina 10.15 or later, if you don’t see the tick box, click iCloud in the column on the left.

-Click Options next to the iCloud Drive checkbox, then select the Numbers checkbox.
+Click Options next to the iCloud Drive tick box, then select the Numbers tick box.

 When iCloud Drive is turned off for Numbers on your Mac, new spreadsheets you create or edits you make aren’t saved to iCloud.
 Similarly, new spreadsheets you create or edits you make to spreadsheets on your devices or on your other computers aren’t available in Numbers on your Mac.